-- 1. The Company may, with six months' notice, cease management of the UCITS Fund through publication of this intention in the Bundesanzeiger and in the annual report or semi-annual report.
-Investors must be informed immediately by means of a durable medium of the announcement of a termination in accordance with sentence 1. - 2.
-The right of the Company to manage the UCITS Fund lapses when the termination becomes effective.
-In this case, the UCITS Fund or the right of disposal of the UCITS Fund is transferred to the Custodian Bank, which will wind it down and distribute it to investors.
+- The Company may, with six months' notice, cease management of the UCITS Fund through publication of this intention in the Bundesanzeiger and in the annual report or semi-annual report.
+Investors must be informed immediately by means of a durable medium of the announcement of a termination in accordance with sentence 1. - The right of the Company to manage the UCITS Fund lapses when the termination becomes effective.
+In this case, the UCITS Fund or the right of disposal of the UCITS Fund is transferred to the Custodian Bank, which will wind it

+- down and distribute it to investors.
 During the winding-up period, the Custodian Bank may claim fees due for its settlement activities and the reimbursement of expenses incurred in the winding-up.
 With the approval of BaFin, the Custodian Bank can refrain from this assignment, in which case management of the UCITS Fund shall be transferred to another investment management company in accordance with the existing Investment Conditions. - 3.
 The Company must prepare a liquidation report for the period ending on the date on which its right to manage lapses pursuant to Section 99 KAGB; this liquidation report must fulfil the requirements of an annual report in accordance with Section 18 Paragraph 1.

-§ 20 Change of the investment management company and the Custodian Bank other investment management company.
-The transfer is subject to the prior approval of BaF-in.
+§ 20 Change of the investment management company and the Custodian Bank

-1. The Company may transfer the management and disposal rights over the UCITS Fund to an-

-- 2. The approved transfer shall be published in the Bundesanzeiger and in the annual report or the semi-annual report.
-Investors must be informed immediately by means of a durable medium of the announcement of a transfer in accordance with sentence 1.
-The transfer shall take effect no earlier than three months after its publication in the Bundesanzeiger. - 3.
-The Company may change the Custodian Bank for the UCITS Fund.
+- The Company may transfer the management and disposal rights over the UCITS Fund to another investment management company.
+The transfer is subject to the prior approval of BaFin. - The approved transfer shall be published in the Bundesanzeiger and in the annual report or the semi-annual report as well as in the electronic information media designated in the Sales Prospectus.
+The transfer shall take effect no earlier than three months after its publication in the Bundesanzeiger. - The Company may change the Custodian Bank for the UCITS Fund.
 The change must be approved by BaFin.